 - Part-time work in retail or food service

-If you have ever been good at something, you can probably turn it into a side hustle.
+If you have ever been good at something, you can turn it into a side hustle.

 How do you choose a side hustle?

-Many side hustles have an entrepreneurial element but some are more steady, so it’s important to ask yourself, “how comfortable am I with risk?”
+Many side hustles have an entrepreneurial element, but some are more steady, so it’s essential to ask yourself, “How comfortable am I with risk?”
 Doordash and Instacart don’t pay great ($15-20 per hour), but both are a lot more lucrative initially than your new YouTube channel.
 Your vlog may earn more two years from now, but that won’t be built in a week.

 The Pros of Having a Side Hustle

 There is a mindset needed for success when it comes to side hustles.
-It’s not just about having a plan and executing, it but also being able to shift your focus from one task to another in order to accomplish all your current responsibilities and side hustle goals at the same time.
+It’s not just about having a plan and executing it but also being able to shift your focus from one task to another to accomplish all your current responsibilities and side hustle goals simultaneously.
 But there are some upsides!

-Additional income: A side hustle can provide you with an additional stream of income, which can be helpful in achieving your financial goals, such as getting out of debt.
+Additional income: A side hustle can provide you with an additional stream of revenue, which can help you achieve your financial goals, such as getting out of debt.

 Income diversity: A side hustle can help you to build a more diverse income stream, which can help to reduce your financial risk.

-Flexibility: A side hustle can give you the flexibility to work around your other commitments, such as childcare or eldercare.
+Flexibility: A side hustle can allow you to work around your other commitments, such as childcare or eldercare.

 Career exploration: A side hustle can be a great way to explore a new career or build your skills in an area you’re interested in.

-Socialization: Jobs get you out of the house, and this is particularly attractive if you care for young children.
-Some side hustles have amazing social networks built-in or bring you face to face with people daily.
+Socialization: Jobs get you out of the house, which is particularly attractive if you care for young children.
+Some side hustles have excellent social networks built-in or bring you face-to-face with people daily.